-(1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2007;

-(2) discussed with Amkor's independent registered public accounting firm the matters required to be discussed by the Statement of Auditing Standards No. 61, as amended, as adopted by the PCAOB in Rule 3200T; and

-(3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees", as adopted by the PCAOB in Rule 3600T, and has discussed with the independent registered public accounting firm such firm's independence.
-The Audit Committee considered whether the provision of non-audit services by Amkor's independent registered public accounting firm.
-The Audit Committee concluded that the independence of the independent registered public accounting firm.
-The Audit Committee concluded that the independent registered public accounting firm is independent registered.
+- (1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2008; - (2) discussed with Amkor's independent registered public accounting firm the matters required to be discussed by PCAOB auditing standard AU380; and - (3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by the applicable requirements of the PCAOB, and has discussed with the independent registered public accounting firm such firm's independence.
+The Audit Committee considered whether the provision of non-audit services by Amkor's independent registered public accounting firm is compatible with maintaining the independence of the independent registered public accounting firm.
+The Audit Committee concluded that the independent registered public accounting firm is independent from Amkor and their management.

-Based on all of the foregoing, the Audit Committee recommended to the Board of Directors that Amkor's audited consolidated financial statements for the year ended December 31, 2007 be included in Amkor's Annual Report on Form 10-K and filed with the SEC.
-The Audit Committee also selected PricewaterhouseCoopers as Amkor's independent registered public accounting firm for the year ending December 31, 2008.
+Based on all of the foregoing, the Audit Committee recommended to the Board of Directors that Amkor's audited consolidated financial statements for the year ended December 31, 2008 be included in Amkor's Annual Report on Form 10-K and filed with the SEC.
+The Audit Committee also selected PricewaterhouseCoopers as Amkor's independent registered public accounting firm for the year ending December 31, 2009.